Consteel/manual/docs/manual/8_0_structural-analysis/8_4_analysis-types.md

 <!-- wp:paragraph -->

-2a: If the stresses calculated at the load level specified by the user do not meet the conditions for the formation of the plastic hinge(s) at any point of the elements selected for plastic analysis, ConSteel raises the load level in steps until the first plastic hinge is formed.
+2a: If the stresses calculated at the load level specified by the user do not meet the conditions for the formation of the plastic hinge(s) at any point of the elements selected for plastic analysis, Consteel raises the load level in steps until the first plastic hinge is formed.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-2b: If there is a point at the user-specified load level where the plastic hinge would form, ConSteel reduces the load level in steps until the load level is found when the first plastic hinge is formed.
+2b: If there is a point at the user-specified load level where the plastic hinge would form, Consteel reduces the load level in steps until the load level is found when the first plastic hinge is formed.

 <!-- /wp:paragraph -->